freshworks/marketplace-sample-apps/Freshworks-Samples/an_unexpected_journey/README.md

 # An Unexpected Journey

-Used for the tutorial "The Anatomy of an App - The Front-end App"
+"The Anatomy of an App - The Front-end App"

 ## What does the app do ?